Support us >

 One of the most common questions international couples in the partner visa process ask is “How do I book an appointment with the visa department at Misrad Hapnim (PIBA)?”
 And the answer is not always straightforward.

-This article will list all the ways to schedule an appointment with Misrad Hapnim, for visa-related issues that are handled at the visa department.
+This article will list all the ways to schedule an appointment with Misrad Hapnim, for visa-related issues that are handled at the visa department (other than partner visa applications).

-This article only covers appointments at the Misrad Hapnim visa department.
-Appointment bookings for the registry department (mainly for services for Israeli citizens) are made via the MyVisit app.
+This article only covers appointments at the PIBA’s visa department.
+Appointment bookings for the registry department (mainly for services for Israeli citizens) are made via the GoVisit app.

 Important note!
-Partner visa renewal meetings must be requested AT LEAST 3 months in advance via the online application form (a stated requirement in the procedures).
-Due to the current meeting backlog, we recommend applying at least 4 months in advance, if you don’t have a scheduled meeting.
+Partner visa renewal meetings must be requested AT LEAST 3 months in advance via a dedicated online application form.
+Click here to learn how to apply.

 Ways to Schedule an Appointment at the Visa Department